Homepage / Lifeline / Lifeline Support Worker Training

 Training as a Lifeline volunteer takes place over a nine-week period.
 Most of the training is conducted online at times that suit you, with three weekend workshops.
 You will have the opportunity to join group discussion forums, watch video presentations and practice your skills with trained Lifeline volunteers through telephone role-plays or in-room discussions.

 After you have graduated from the basic training you will undertake an apprenticeship on the Lifeline where you will receive additional support and guidance by experienced trainers and phone counselors.

-Once you have graduated to a Lifeline Phone Counselor we ask for a 10-hour commitment per month for a minimum of 12 months.
+Once you have graduated to a Lifeline Support worker we ask for a 10-hour commitment per month for a minimum of 12 months.
 This is two four-hour shifts each month at times that suit your schedule and two hours of group support and supervision.